Cardano price today: ADA price gains alongside increase in volume

-Cardano (ADA) price climbs and trades at $0.6710 at the time of writing on Tuesday, up from $0.6451 and observing a 4.01% increase in the last 24 hours.
-The daily trade volume increased by 44.34%, as nearly $783,105,933 in Cardano was traded.
+Cardano (ADA) price climbs and trades at $0.5859 at the time of writing on Tuesday, up from $0.5272 and observing a 11.14% increase in the last 24 hours.
+The daily trade volume increased by 44.07%, as nearly $1,771,653,880 in Cardano was traded.
 Volume remains high, meaning strong interest from a large number of investors likely anticipating a gain in the token in the short term.
-Cardano declined 8.72% in the last 7 days, and the total market capitalization currently hits $23,666,358,994.
-In the last 24 hours, Compound, Curve DAO Token and EOS emerge as top gainers, while Jupiter, Story and Celestia are the top losers.
+Cardano declined 13.16% in the last 7 days, and the total market capitalization currently hits $20,668,523,289.
+In the last 24 hours, Fartcoin, Hyperliquid and KuCoin Token emerge as top gainers, while PAX Gold, Tether Gold and PayPal USD are the top losers.

 Cryptocurrency prices FAQs